Lars C. Mayer, owner

-My paternal great-great- grandfather, Meinrad Sattler, in ca. 1925, who was married to a French and worked
+Lars' paternal great-great- grandfather, Meinrad Sattler, in ca. 1925, who was married to a French and worked

-My mother's family owned large plant nurseries in Potsdam and later in the south of Berlin, Germany.
-My mother became a master florist.
-Her grandfather was specialized in the cultivation of cyclames.
+Lars mother's family owned large plant nurseries in Potsdam in the early 1900s, later in the south and west of Berlin, in Lichtendrade and Spandau.

 "The Vocational School of Gardening"